Epsilon-induction: History

 Because of its use in the set theoretical treatment of ordinals, the axiom of regularity was formulated by von Neumann in 1925.

 Its motivation goes back to Skolem's 1922 discussion of infinite descending chains in Zermelo set theory ${\mathsf Z}$, a theory without regularity or replacement.

 The theory ${\mathsf Z}$ does not prove all set induction instances.
 Regularity is classically equivalent to the contrapositive of set induction for negated statements, as demonstrated.
 The bridge from sets back to classes is demonstrated below.

 Set induction from regularity and transitive sets

 Assuming regularity, one may use classical principles, like the reversal of a contrapositive.
 Moreover, an induction schema stated in terms of a negated predicate $\neg S$ is then just as strong as one in terms of a predicate variable $P$, as the latter simply equals $\neg(\neg P)$.
 As the equivalences with the contrapositive of set induction have been discussed, the task is to translate regularity back to a statement about a general class $\Sigma$.
-It works in the end because the axiom of separation allows for intersection between sets and classes.
+This is possible because the axiom of separation allows for intersection between sets and classes.
 Regularity only concerns intersection inside a set and this can be flattened using transitive sets.